Brightness of your scene will vary from one side of your composition to the other.

 3. A preview window will pop up offering three options: Spherical, Cylindrical, and Perspective.
-For most simple panoramas, Cylindrical is best, but feel free to click back and forth between these options to find the best option for your image.
+For most simple panorama photography, Cylindrical is best.
+Feel free to click back and forth between these options to find the best option for your image.

 4. Click Merge.

-When I first started shooting panoramas many years ago, I regularly overlooked simple things like remembering to remove my polarizer, or failing to assure the same White Balance from image to image.
+I first started shooting panoramic pictures many years ago.
+I regularly overlooked simple things like remembering to remove my polarizer.
+Or failing to assure the same White Balance from image to image.

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 CLICK HERE if you want to capture breathtaking images, without the frustration of a complicated camera.

 It's my training video that will walk you how to use your camera's functions in just 10 minutes - for free!

 I also offer video courses and ebooks covering the following subjects: